Autism Meltdown: Here’s What Every Autism Parent or Teacher Needs to Know About Meltdowns

 When someone has a temper tantrum, they are in full control of their behavior and can stop whenever they want to.
 However, when someone has a meltdown, they temporarily lose control of their behavior and are unable to stop themselves from crying or lashing out.

 Many children with autism have both meltdowns and temper tantrums.
 It’s important for kids with autism and their peers to think about and understand the difference between a tantrum and a meltdown.
-One way to help them do that is to download these Tantrum or Meltdown Cards
+One way to help them do that is to download my Tantrum or Meltdown Cards.

 Signs and symptoms of an autism meltdown